faozimipa/ex-k8s-javascript/README.md

 ### Notes:
-if external ip status pending, do this:
+if external ip status pending, to give  privileg ports 80 to be exposed do this:
 ```sh
 $ minikube tunnel
 ```